-

 The chairs are Maple with two of the chairs having arms.

 The inspiration for the Shaker Bench came from the Book of Shaker Furniture by John Kassay.
-Kassay attributes the bench to the New Lebanon Shaker Community in New York.
+Kassay attributes the table to the New Hancock Shaker Community in Massachusetts.

 The Encyclopedia of Shaker Furniture identifies this table as a product of the Mount Lebanon Shaker Community in New York